- Debt consolidation can be an effective way to increase net worth in a short amount of time.

-Of all possible ways to get out of the red and increase your net worth in a shorter period of time, debt consolidation is among the quickest and most effective.
+Of all the possible ways to increase your net worth in a short amount of time, consolidating your debt is one of the most effective ways.

-That is where debt consolidation can come in: switch out multiple loan payments with one loan on new terms that work better for your unique financial situation.
-It can take a matter of minutes or hours and save you thousands of dollars over the course of your debt obligation or allow you to pay off your debt sooner, and save you from the stress of dealing with multiple loans.
-Let’s explore how.
+That’s where debt consolidation comes in.
+When you consolidate debt, you can switch out multiple loan payments with one loan on new terms.
+It can take a matter of minutes to fill out an application; just a small investment of time can save you thousands of dollars over the course of your debt obligation.

 How debt consolidation works

-A debt consolidation loan takes your existing debts and replaces them with one, new loan, making repayment more convenient by bundling multiple payments into a single, predictable one.
+A debt consolidation loan effectively replaces your existing debts with a new loan, making the repayment process more convenient by bundling multiple payments into one.

-As you can see, if lower monthly payments work better for your financial situation, you can consolidate with a longer loan term, or a lower interest rate loan.
-If you would prefer to pay less overall, you can consolidate with a shorter loan term, or one with a lower interest rate.
+As you’ll note from the diagram, if lower monthly payments work better for you, you can consolidate with a longer loan term.
+And if you’d prefer to pay less overall, you can consolidate with a shorter-term loan or one with a lower interest rate.

-Let’s consider a hypothetical young professional named Chloe.
+Let’s consider a fictional young professional, Chloe.
 Chloe just started a new marketing job.
-With a relatively high starting salary, she was surprised when after a couple of months in the new gig she was getting nervous about when her next paycheck would hit.
-At this stage of life, with no dependents and few obligations, she shouldn’t be living paycheck to paycheck.
+With a relatively high starting salary, they were surprised when after a couple of months in their new role they found themself getting nervous about when their next paycheck would hit.
+At their stage of life, with no dependents and few obligations, they felt that they shouldn’t be living paycheck to paycheck.

-Chloe can now make the choice that’s right for her, and with one consolidated loan, she doesn’t have to keep track of all those different payment dates, and can focus on that new job.
+Chloe can now make the choice that’s right for them.
+Through one consolidated loan, they don’t have to keep track of different payment dates or complicated contract language and can focus on their new job.

 How to take advantage of debt consolidation loans

-While debt consolidation loans can give you breathing room, they don’t eliminate the total amount of debt you owe.
-The idea is to try to make that debt more affordable by getting informed on how a debt consolidation loan can work for your unique financial situation.
+While debt consolidation loans can give you breathing room, they don’t eliminate your debt.
+The idea is to try to make that debt more affordable, manageable, and ultimately, cheaper.

-You can manage your debt and payments with 5 basic steps:
+You can manage your debt with 5 basic steps:

 Step 1: Know your debt

-Find the principal balance and the interest rate for each of your debt accounts, including credit cards.
+Find the principal balance and the interest rate for each of your debts including credit cards.

 Step 2: Know your goal

 Determine the goal of your debt consolidation.
-Do you want to reduce the total payment term or keep the same term and pay less every month?
-Revisit the decision tree above and think about what would be most helpful to you and your finances.
+Do you want to reduce the total sum of payments you make over the loan term, or keep a longer term and pay less every month?

 Step 3: Find your new interest rate and loan terms

 There are several companies that will help you consolidate your debt, from banks to online lenders.
-Many companies will give you an interest rate based on your credit score, but some lenders recognize that your credit score does not define you.
-For example, Upstart looks at your education, employment and several other factors in an attempt to offer you the best rates possible, even if you don’t have a lot of credit history.
+Many companies will give you an interest rate based on your credit score, but some lenders recognize that your credit score alone does not define you.

-#protip: Protect your credit score while comparing options.
+Pro tip: Protect your credit score while comparing options.
 Some lenders may do a hard credit check during the application, which can negatively impact your credit score.
-You can explore loan options with Upstart for free, without any impact to your credit score here.
+You can explore loan options through Upstart, without any impact to your credit score when you check your rate.

 Step 4: Choose the best option for you